esvanmantgem/coco/documentation/input-overview.md

 The `puvspr.dat` is required and should be located in the input folder

 #### Planning unit attribute data (`<file_name>.csv`):
 This optional `csv` file contains attribute data of planning units in case this is required by metrics.
-Currently, this is only needed for the equivalent centrality, which needs attribute data per feature per planning unit
+Currently, this is only needed for the equivalent connectivity, which needs attribute data per feature per planning unit
   * `habitat`: feature id (required)
   * `pu`: pu id (required)
   * `amount`: the values of the attribute for the feature in the planning unit (required)